Thalixte/Google-Earth-Decoder-Optimization-Tools/docs/features/create_terraform_and_exclusion_polygons.md

 Open MSFS, go to the scenery location, start a new flight, then enter the dev mode, and open the MSFS scenery project (by selecting the scenery xml file).

-In the scenery Editor window, you wan see that new groups have been created:
+In the scenery Editor window, you can see that new groups have been created:

 * **GEDOT_generated_amenity_terraform_polygon:** contain all the [amenity][4] terraform polygons: